A step-by-step guide to enable the latest and test TLS version protocol 1.3

 Let’s take a look at the history of the TLS protocol.

-TLS protocol can be enabled on Web Servers, CDN, Load Balancers.
+TLS protocol can be enabled on Web Servers, CDN, Load Balancers, and network edge devices.

 TLS 1.3 Browser Compatibility